njones777/ZMQ-and-Sensor-programs/README.md

 ### Directory descriptions:
 ---
 + **archiver/** - Contains file and directories to run the archiver program.
-The archiver is a file collection program that is always waiting for sensors to send it CSV files produced from RF signal collection that has been turned into a CSV though a FFT program.
+The archiver is a file collection program that is always waiting for sensors, the cataloggers, to send it CSV files produced from RF signal collection that has been turned into a CSV though a FFT program.
 + **catalogger/** - This contains files and directories to run the catalogger program.
-The catalogger is a data collection program that will routinley collect RF singal data run a FFT program on it to convert it to a CSV file and send it to the catalogger
+The catalogger is a data collection program that will routinley collect RF singal data, run a FFT program on the collected RF data to convert it to a CSV file, and send it to the archiver for further operations.
 + **benchmarking/** - This directory contains programs to test the bandwidth of multiples devices using ZMQ to transfer files of increasing size.
 During our project we used these programs to help find bottlenecks within our sensor network in order to optimize it for practical use.